KooshaYeganeh/suse/README.md

 that can Make Everyday Tasks Easier for Developers and System Administrators.

- ### Clearing misunderstandings and explaining the project
+ ### Clearing Misunderstandings and Explaining the Project

 There is no claim that this package manager is better or more optimal than the others The goal is to improve platforms or make things easier